Time0o/z80-verilog/README.md

 included.

-The toplevel testcases found under `source/units/top_z80/simulation/` were automatically generated using the `ictest` tool specifically developed for this purpose and cover all valid Z80 instructions.
+The toplevel testcases found under `source/units/top_z80/simulation/` were automatically generated using the `ictest` tool under `submodules/ictest/` specifically developed for this purpose and cover all valid Z80 instructions.
 Note that running `ictest` and the generated testcases only possible in conjunction with a special IC design tool suite used at TUD.

 Some C test programs written especially to verify the final synthesis results.
-These can be found under `testprogs/`.
+These can be found under `submodules/testprogs/`.

-More details about the design and implementation of this project can be found (in German) in the report under `report/pdf/master.pdf`.
+More details about the design and implementation of this project can be found (in German) in the report under `submodules/report/pdf/`.

 ## Building